 APHL sponsors education and training programs in multiple formats to accommodate the demanding schedules of professionals in biochemical genetic testing and newborn screening.
 Webinars and workshops – presented live and then archived examine screening platforms and methodologies, clinical aspects of newborn screening disorders and related policy issues, among other topics.

 All APHL newborn screening and genetics testing workshops and webinars offer continuing education credits, and the materials below are all free.

-Funke Akinsola, specialist, Newborn Screening & Genetics, for assistance with training materials and programs.
+Funke Akinsola, specialist, Newborn Screening and Genetics, for assistance with training materials and programs.

 2012 MMWR: Good Lab Practices for Biochemical Genetic Testing and Newborn Screening for Inherited Metabolic Disorders

-Laboratory professionals working in biochemical genetic testing or newborn screening laboratories who are looking for CE opportunities are encouraged to read the
+Laboratory professionals working in biochemical genetic testing or newborn screening laboratories are encouraged to read the